hoomanfor/triangle-hike/README.md

 Will I have a hiking buddy?

-By clicking on a forcasted time and date, I'll be able to find others who have committed to the hike.
+By clicking on a forecasted time and date, I'll be able to find others who have committed to the hike.
 Additionally, I can find out where we'll meetup and what the weather's like.

 Happy Hiking!